Building Hardened Container Images with Open Source Tools at Scale

 How I built a collection of minimal, hardened container images that rebuild daily using Chainguard's open source tooling - and why your containers probably have more CVEs than they should.

 If you've ever pulled an official Docker image and ran a vulnerability scan on it, you know the feeling.
-Hundreds of CVEs staring back at you.
-Most of them from packages you never asked for and will never use.
-I got tired of that, so I decided to build my own set of hardened container images from scratch using open source tools.
-The project is called minimal.
+Hundreds of CVEs staring back at you from packages you never asked for.
+I built minimal - a growing collection of hardened container images that rebuild daily using open source tools.
+This post covers the architecture: how images are built, tagged, updated, and secured.

-Let me paint a picture.
-You pull python:3.14 from Docker Hub.
-You scan it with Trivy.
-You get back something like 100+ CVEs, a good chunk of them CRITICAL or HIGH.
-The image is around 400MB.
-It has a shell, a package manager, compilers, and a bunch of libraries your application will never touch.
+Pull python:3.14 from Docker Hub and scan it with Trivy.
+You'll get 100+ CVEs, many CRITICAL or HIGH.
+The image is ~400MB and ships with a shell, package manager, compilers, and libraries your app will never touch.
 All of that is attack surface.

 Wolfi is a Linux undistro - a stripped down package repository specifically designed for containers.
 Unlike Alpine or Debian, Wolfi packages are kept up to date aggressively.
 When a CVE drops, patches typically land within 24-48 hours.
 That alone is a game changer compared to traditional distros where you might wait weeks.